gx9702/csw-opc-ua/README.md

 Prosys OPC UA Dependency
 ----------------------------

-Before compiling, you need to manually copy (or better, make links to) these two jar files:
+Before compiling, you need to manually copy (or better, make links to) these two jar files from the Prosys OPC UA distribution:

-* Opc.Ua.Stack-1.02.335.6.jar
+* Opc.Ua.Stack-*.jar
-* Prosys-OPC-UA-Java-SDK-Client-Server-Evaluation-2.0.0-194.jar
+* Prosys-OPC-UA-Java-SDK-Client-Server-*.jar

 in the following directories (create the lib dir if it does not exist):